hahahaboo/configs/crosssine/crosssine.md

 bind Keepsprint and Killaura together

 Killaura sometimes silent flag

+speed sometimes flag

 use Fakeblock on Killaura if you dont want any flags

-you can set Targetstrafe radius as you like (biggest 2.55)
+you can set Targetstrafe radius as you like (biggest 2.5)